aforarif/Cookiebot-Consent-V2-Banner-Mobile-Responisve-/README.md

-In WordPress - Copy the css code from repository and paste it in header section of the website.
-You may use plugin like code snippet or any other plugins or yoy may go to Theme customizstion and paste the code in additional css.
+In WordPress - Copy the CSS code from the repository and paste it in the header section of the website.
+You may use a plugin like Code Snippet or any other plugin or go to Theme customisation and paste the code in additional CSS.